 2.11 USMLE Step 1 and Step 2

 Each student is responsible for registering for the USMLE with the National Board of Medical Examiners.
-Every medical student at RSOM is required to take and pass the USMLE Step 1 and Step 2 exams at the designated times in the curriculum to agraduate.
+Every medical student at RSOM is required to take and pass the USMLE Step 1 and Step 2 exams at the designated times in the curriculum to graduate.

 2.11.1 USMLE Step 1